bagusetiadi/automation-flip-mobile/README.md

 # Automation Test for Flip.id (MOBILE)

 Hi!
-This is a script automation for Flip.id (mobile) using Katalon Studio & BDD Framework
+This is a script automation for Flip.id (mobile) using Katalon Studio with BDD Framework

 ## Getting Started